tdmoore004/employee-profile-template-engine/README.md

 ## Contributing

-For repository or clone to your device.
+Fork repository or clone to your device.
 For larger contributions create an issue to descirbe the contribution you are adding.

 ## Tests